Rays stop 7-game skid, beat AL East-leading Red Sox 8-2

 Rays rookie Wander Franco, who hit a three-run homer in his big league debut Tuesday, went 0 for 3 and walked twice.

 The umpires had Rays reliever Diego Castillo change his hat before he pitched the ninth after meeting near the mound.

+“They just recognized some wear and tear, like dirt mark on the bill of it and felt it was best to get him a new hat,” Cash said.
+“It was not a substance issue, no.”

 All four umpires met with Boston manager Alex Cora on the field right after the game ended.

-There was no immediate announcement why the hat exchange was done.
 Major League Baseball instructed umpires to begin cracking down on the use of sticky foreign substances by pitchers on Monday.

+“This is not baseball,” Hill said.
+“This is not what people buy a ticket to come and see.
+We don’t want to turn baseball into Jerry Springer.
+We’ve got to get back to the game itself.”

+Umpire crew chief Tom Hallion said he noticed discoloration on the brim of the hat and added that it was not confiscated, just asked to be replaced.

 Xander Bogaerts and Christian Vázquez had RBI singles for the Red Sox, who had their lead over the Rays cut to a half-game.